 8. Lymph System Treatment

-There is growing trend in laser therapy (championed mainly by Thor) is the treatment of the lymph nodes that controls the drainage in the damaged area.
+There is growing trend in laser therapy (championed mainly by Thor) is the treatment of the lymph nodes that controls the chemical balance and drainage in the damaged area.
 The dosage used it typically very small but stimulating the lymph glands can help accelerate the recover process.
-This theory can be an overlay to conventional dosage based treatments and it only adds a few more second to the treatment.
+This theory can be an overlay to conventional dosage based treatments and it only adds a few more seconds to the treatment.
 Many of the protocols in our library include a lymph treatment.

 Another growing trend is to treat the brain stem and top of the spinal column.
 This is most important for any neurological issues.
 The theory here is that there may be a blockage in the area and a small dosage in the area might assist in clearing the blockage.
 I recently had a doctor compare it to sludge buildup in the area.
-With a class 4 system, using the laser in this area for about 2 minutes gives the patients a great experience.
-In addition to possibly unblocking energy in the area, it is like giving your patients a warm blanket at the beginning of the session.
+This area is typically covered with hair which will absorb much of the energy so it is OK to do medium dosage in this area since much of the energy is lost, Some practitioners use the laser in this area for about 2 minutes gives the patients a great experience.
+In addition to possibly unblocking energy in the area, using a higher power system like a class 4 is like giving your patients a warm blanket at the beginning of the session.
 They will love it.
 This is really a secondary treatment principal to be used in conjunction with direct treatment of the critical area.

-Another interesting trend in laser therapy is the treatment of the blood.
-This practice goes back over 25 year to some positive research in Russia.
+Another interesting theory in laser therapy is the intravenous treatment of the blood.
+This practice goes back to 1981 with some positive research in Russia.
+Originally, they used an I.V. setup to get the laser in direct contact with the blood.
+Now, we typically just place the laser over an area with major blood flow.
 For people who have problems in a lot of different areas or mysterious issues, treating the main arteries can support the entire body using biophotomodulation.
 In this theory, we are triggering the chemical release in the blood that will flow through the problem areas.
 These dosages can be relatively high but it is often delivered slowly.
 Red lasers are best for this application but any wavelength can be used.